-Ben Jaffey QC, for Liberty, said that there were "ungoverned spaces" in MI5's operations where it did not know what it held. http://tinyurl.com/yybnf3e6
+Ben Jaffey QC, for Liberty, said that there were "ungoverned spaces" in MI5's operations where it did not know what it held. http://tinyurl.com/yvbnf3e6

-Anglo-Saxons have a propensity for locking people up
+Anglo-Saxons like to lock people up

 More people are being sent to prison in England and Wales every year than anywhere else in western Europe, figures described as "shameful" suggest.